solariun/CorePartition/README.md

 # Momentum Scheduler

-*The Momentum Scheduler* is optimised to only allow thread to come back to work only upon its "nice" time or later that, with means it will work on real time as long as the developer keep all the functions clean.
-For some big logic, there will have two way to keep it peace for all the functions, using CorePartition_Yield, that will comply with the nice principle or CorePartition_Sleep that you can dynamically call a specialised nice.
-If you are using a Tick interface to work as milliseconds, nice will me n milliseconds, examples of how to do it is also provided for Desktop application and processor (through Arduino exemplo for keeping it simple).
+*The Momentum Scheduler* is optimise to only allow thread to come back to work only upon its "nice" time or later that, with means it will work on real time as long as the developer keep all the functions clean.
+For some big logic, there will have two way to keep it peace for all the functions, using CorePartition_Yield, that will comply with the nice principle or CorePartition_Sleep that you can dynamically call a specialized nice.
+If you are using a Tick interface to work as milliseconds, nice will me n milliseconds, examples of how to do it is also provided for Desktop application and processor (through Arduino exempla for keeping it simple).

 HIGHLY suitable for Arduino (All official models included) as well, a .ino project is also provided with an example.